Medically reviewed on March 25, 2018

 BCG (Intravesical): May diminish the diagnostic effect of Hexaminolevulinate.
 Avoid combination

 Genitourinary: Bladder spasm (2%), bladder pain, dysuria, hematuria

-<1% (Limited to important or life-threatening): Abnormal urinalysis, anaphylaxis (including anaphylactoid shock), cystitis, hypersensitivity reaction
+<1%, postmarketing, and/or case reports: Abnormal urinalysis, anaphylaxis (including anaphylactoid shock), cystitis, hypersensitivity reaction

 Concerns related to adverse events: